Enjoy a little bit of a holiday after volunteering with monkeys on a one day Kruger Safari

 Volunteering with monkeys + Kruger Safari Basic Itinerary:

 - You will finish your time volunteering with monkeys on a Monday.
-You will be dropped back to Phalaborwa airport at the end of your time on the project.
+You will be dropped to Hoedspruit airport at the end of your time on the project.

-- Oyster will arrange for you to be collected from the airport and taken to a lovely guest house nearby.
+- Oyster will arrange for you to be collected from the airport and taken to a lovely guest house in a town called Phalaborwa.
 The guest house is comfortable and cosy, with a lovely garden and outdoor swimming pool.
-There is free wi-fi throughout and a delicious selection of meals on the menu for your evening dinner.
+There is free wi-fi throughout and a delicious 3 course evening meal.
 Rooms are all equipped with television, fridge, air-conditioning, safe and hairdryer.
 A laundry service is available on request.

 - The following day, Tuesday, you will be collected early to head out on your day safari.
 It will be a long day, and a template itinerary can be seen below.
 See the “About your Kruger Safari” section.

-- Once your safari is over, you will be taken back to the guest house for a night of relaxation.
+- Once your safari is over, you will be taken back to the guest house for a night of relaxation and another 3 course dinner!

-- The next day, you will be taken back to Phalaborwa airport in time for your onward flight.
+- The next day, you will be taken back to Hoedspruit airport in time for your onward flight.

 About your Kruger Safari